bangnguyen123/copilotkit-chatagent/DOCX.md

 		- Chat Model
 		- ....
 	- I tried to connect with OpenRouter and Ollama Embedding but it's failed -> So I bought OpenAI API key to work.
+    - Create new knowledge base -> Embeded the employee file -> Test retrive chunk
-3. Frontend
+3. ui
-	- Follow step in ui/README.md
+	- Follow step in ./README.md
-4. Backend
+4. agent
-	- Follow step in agent/README.md
+	- Follow step in ./README.md